lrvick/github-forged-sigs/README.md

 ## Recommendations

-1. Add spoofing protection
+### Add spoofing protection

 Disallow pushing of commits with emails that don't match the account associated with the credentials used to push.
 Those that wish to push commits on behalf of others should use --author or merge commits to make clear who the actual author was, and who is committing on their behalf.
 I realize this would be a problem for some workflows, but at least enable it by default for repos and their forks and let users disable it if they wish.

-2. Make "require signed commits" repo settings actually work.
+### Make "require signed commits" repo settings actually work.

 Ensure all commits and merge commits are actually signed by the keys registered to those users.
 Disable the green merge button in this mode as it can't possibly work, and just creates confusion.

-3. Distinctly show who was trusted in a commit.
+### Distinctly show who was trusted in a commit.

-  Show web-based github-signed "verified" commits as clearly different in the UI vs commits signed on someones local systems.
-These imply -very- different things and different threat models.
+Show web-based github-signed "verified" commits as different in the UI vs commits signed on someones local system with their actual private key.
+These imply -very- different threat models and must be clearly displayed as such.